 Using the review process to ensure consistent design and implementation also contributes to the maintainability and longevity of the software.
-It’s inevitable that changes will need to be made down the line, so it’s important you’re thinking about who will be responsible for making those changes.
+Changes will inevitably need to be made down the line, so it’s important you’re thinking about who will be responsible for making those changes.
 Will the same developers be in place when those code adjustments are needed?
-Will the project grow and new developers need to be added and brought up to speed?
+Will the project grow, and will new developers need to be added and brought up to speed?
 In the code review process, these factors need to be kept in mind.
 Later on, it will save you and the team valuable time, allowing you to focus on innovating the software instead of figuring out how the code works (or doesn’t work) together.

 2. Minimizing your mistakes and their impact

 This might seem like the most obvious advantage to the code peer review process, but it’s also one of the most important.
 When you’re working with the real pressures of time and budget, it’s easy to skip this step.
-Sure, you’re confident in your work, but even the best coders can go crossed-eyed from looking at their own work too long.
-Code review helps give a fresh set of eyes to identify bugs and simple coding errors before your product gets to the next step, making the process for getting the software to the customer more efficient.
+Sure, you’re confident in your work, but even the best coders can go cross-eyed from looking at their own work too long.
+Code review introduces a fresh set of eyes to help identify bugs and simple coding errors before your product gets to the next step, making the process for getting the software to the customer more efficient.

 3. Ensuring project quality and meeting requirements